fauu/Kamite/README.md

 example learning workflows enabled by that script:

 * Pause at the end of each Japanese subtitle in order to read it in Kamite.
- (Useful when you can’t read proper texts yet and its advantageous to substitute with short anime dialogues.)
+ (Useful when you can’t read proper texts yet and it’s advantageous to substitute with short anime dialogues.)

 * Do the above, but only when you stumble while reading the subtitle live and you explicitly request pause at the end of the subtitle by pressing a defined